Codingruinsmylife/Loan-Eligibility-Prediction/README.md

 #### f.
 Hyperparameter Tuning
 Hyperparameters are essential settings that influence a model's performance.
 In this phase, you will employ GridSearchCV, a method for systematically testing different combinations of hyperparameters, to find the optimal configuration for the Random Forest Classifier.
 Tuning hyperparameters enhances the model's predictive power and robustness, leading to improved overall performance.
 #### g.
 Feature Importance Visualization
-* **Feature Imporatnce Scores:** The bars represent the importance scores assigned to each feature.
+* **Feature Importance Scores:** The bars represent the importance scores assigned to each feature.
 * **Descending Order:** Features are sorted in descending order of importance.
 * **Insights:** Identify which features are more influential in making loan approval predictions.
 #### h.
 Test Case and Prediction